GuildCrafts/web-development-js/contracts/127-MetroRail-Web_API.md

 ## Description

-Build an HTTP API for the data model/store from the [MetroRail: Data Modeling & Database Design](https://github.com/GuildCrafts/web-development-js/issues/126) goal.
+Build an HTTP API for the data model/store from the [MetroRail: Data Modeling & Database Design][metrorail-data-model] goal.
 You need a working implementation of that goal before you can do this one.

 When complete, you'll have a web API for interacting with the fictional transit system.
 You'll be able to send HTTP requests, with a username and token provided for authentication, and receive a JSON response.